-If we must nitpick, we’ll admit they’re a little boring in the looks department for a pair that costs $329.
-But Bose offers a custom version so you can spice things up with your favorite color combinations.
-It’ll cost you an extra $100 though.
-Looks aside, the Bose QuietComfort 35 are a comfortable, convenient, and great-sounding pair of over-ear headphones.
+If we must nitpick, we’ll admit they’re a little boring in the looks department.
+Headphones today are also a style accessory, and we envied the sleek and stylish look of competing pairs.
+But, appearance does not make a good pair of headphones, and looks aside, the Bose QuietComfort 35 are a comfortable, convenient, and great-sounding pair of over-ear headphones.

 According to our testers, the BeatsX “fit well and were snug.
 The buds did not fall out, were comfortable, and well-sealed.”
 Like other in-ear options, the BeatsX may require trying out a few ear tips, but our testers were able to find a good match for sealing out unwanted noises.
 The inclusion of extra ear tips is standard practice, but other contenders like the Optoma BE6i in-ears didn’t lead to the same success as the BeatsX.
 One tester complained, “Even with different tips, they kept slipping out.”

 The BeatsX are also incredibly well-balanced.
 The two weighted pieces on the flex-form cable ensure the headphones don’t droop to one side from the weight of the mic.
 This means that the wire and mic stay in place without needing constant adjustment.

 We had reservations about the Beats brand at first.
 At their initial release, many audio experts agreed that Beats headphones were more style than substance.
 But at first listen, we were pleasantly surprised — the tech has improved in its newer models.
 The BeatsX have tight bass and balanced midrange for smooth instrumentals.